Have you ever paused at dawn and wondered why a single koel bird song can feel like the first warm day of spring arriving inside us?

 Behavioural cues we can observe to confirm spring’s arrival

-| Behavioural Cue | What to Listen For | Why It Signals Spring |
+| Behavioural Cue | What to Listen or Look For | Why It Signals Spring |

 |---|---|---|

-| Dawn and dusk song peaks | Repeated koel bird call phrases at sunrise and sunset | Mark’s territorial defence and mate attraction during the breeding season |
+| Dawn and dusk song peaks | Repeated koel bird call phrases at sunrise and sunset | Marks territorial defence and mate attraction during breeding season |

-| Brood parasitism effects | Increased host nest activity and mixed fledgling calls | Triggers visible nesting and feeding that indicate population renewal |
+| Brood parasitism effects | Increased host nest activity during breeding months | Aligns with seasonal nesting and population renewal |

-| Courtship displays | Males performing short flights and amplified song sequences | Signals mating readiness and prompts seasonal behaviours |
+| Courtship displays | Males performing short flights with amplified song sequences | Signals mating readiness and seasonal transition |

-| Foraging spikes | Frequent fruit-feeding and insect chasing in the canopy | Shows food abundance and supports fledgling survival in spring |
+| Foraging increase | Frequent fruit-feeding and insect hunting | Reflects food availability supporting chick growth |

-| Mixed-species chorus | Layered calls from koels and surrounding birds | Creates the rich soundscape that tells us spring has arrived |
+| Mixed-species chorus | Layered calls from koels and other birds | Creates the rich seasonal soundscape of spring |

 Historical and cultural references